Judicial Clerkships

 • Faculty-led Clerkship Committee, focused on strategy and building relationships to promote clerkship opportunities;

-• Public Sector Coordinator to assist students with federal and state appellate clerkship applications, manage faculty letters of recommendation, and navigate clerkship hiring trends;
+• Judicial Clerkship Advisor to create programs that educate students on judicial clerkship opportunities, assist students with federal and state appellate clerkship applications, build connections with federal and state judges, manage faculty letters of recommendation, and navigate clerkship hiring trends;

-• Judicial Clerkship Resources website, with judicial hiring trends, resources on applications and hiring processes, and research and interview preparation information;
+• Judicial Clerkships Resources Google Site (accessible to only Minnesota Law students), with judicial hiring trends, resources on applications and hiring processes, and research and interview preparation information;

 • Judicial Writing Course, designed to develop the writing abilities and practical knowledge of prospective judicial law clerks;